 The technology behind drones has revolutionized a number of industries already.
+You have probably seen a neighbour flying one already and some of the best drones are available to anybody.
 Never before has it been so easy to get an aerial vantage point without actually having to man the vehicle itself.
 One market where drones could potentially be used to increase safety is racing.

 Finding Issues Before They Become a Problem

 When you think about long distant races, you’re always going to have possible threats awaiting participants down the line.
 For example, during the Tour de France, workers constantly have to stay ahead of the cyclists to ensure that anything in the road that would run the risk of getting someone hurt is removed as soon as possible.

 However, drones could potentially do a much better job of this.
 Workers don’t have to man vehicles that take to the course and could potentially break down or otherwise cause problems of their own.